ministryofjustice/dso-architectural-decisions/doc/adr/0006-deprecate-use-of-terragrunt.md

-# ADR-001.
-Record architectural decisions
+# ADR-004 Deprecate use of Terragrunt

 Date: 28/11/2019